shifting resources and power

 To meet these aims, open philanthropy encompasses six core values:

 Together, each of these values points to radical new possibilities for how we track, coordinate, and strive for change in this field.

 At HRFN, we know that many funders want to significantly and sustainably support movements for justice.
 We also know that, as much as we have tried, we continue to work in silos and rely on funding models that reinforce rather than reimagine funders’ power.

 Open philanthropy recognizes that the funding field is inherently undemocratic, traditional, and based on long-standing economic inequalities.
 We must shift not just resources, but power to people and the movements most affected by injustice and inequality.

 We believe that we can only make change when we work together, acknowledge the ways that philanthropy is rooted in inequality and extraction, and embrace an ethos of openness – with each other and with the activists and movements working to advance human rights.

-HRFN’s vision is inspired by open government.
-Open government has been advanced around the world, from the Obama administration’s Open Government Initiative to local action in Latin America to global programs to promote more transparent, accountable public institutions.
+HRFN’s vision is inspired by open government initiatives across Latin America to promote more transparent, accountable public institutions.